-For instance, you can offer a 10% discount if members decide to subscribe to the yearly plan instead of the monthly plan.
-This encourages more users to subscribe to the longer plan which translates to more users sticking longer term with your brand.
+For instance, you can offer a 10% discount if members subscribe to the yearly plan instead of the monthly one.
+This encourages more users to subscribe to the more extended plan, which translates to more users sticking longer with your brand.

 #8.
 Let members “freeze” or pause their membership subscription

-You also want to let members pause their membership subscriptions so that they can subscribe back or continue their subscription at a later date.
+You also want to let members pause their membership subscriptions so they can subscribe back or continue their subscriptions later.

 #9.
 Offer membership upgrade plans

-Once a member is fully onboarded to your membership site and finds value in your content, you can offer them membership upgrades as a way to reward them and make them stick around longer.
+Once a member is fully onboarded to your membership site and finds value in your content, you can offer them membership upgrades to reward them and make them stick around longer.

 For instance, you can let existing members upgrade their subscription plans at a discounted rate.
-This way, you not only increase the average order value but also improve member retention.
+This way, you increase the average order value and improve member retention.

 #10.
 Offer a “down-sell” version of your membership subscription